richardschneider/bridge-scorer/README.md

 ## scorer.matchpoints(games)

 Determines the match points for each pair (NS and EW) based on the played games.
+This is a standard measurement of achievement in a pairs competition.

 **games** is array of games
 - **contract.declaror** is the seat that played the game ('N', 'S', 'E' or 'W')